 Tolerance of Those With Different Faiths And Beliefs

 Our core value of Respect ensures tolerance of those who have different faiths and beliefs.
 Pupils' understanding of different faiths and beliefs is developed through religious education studies, PSHE work, visits to places of worship and visits from members of different faith groups.
 Across the curriculum, our pupils are inspired to ask and reflect on big questions and challenging moral issues through the carefully chosen, quality texts that are placed at the heart of our curriculum.

-Click the link below to see some examples of British Values in action at Cleveland Road Primary School.
+Click the link below to see examples of work around British Values in Cleveland Road Primary School: